What is a Donor Banking Cycle?

 From time to time an egg donor may be asked to take part in a donation before the intended parents have lined up a surrogate.
 This process is called a “banking” cycle.
 While you may not know if this is the intention of the family you’ve chosen to work with, it’s not a bad idea to understand what it means.

 In a nutshell, if you are donating for a banking cycle it will have no impact on your journey or experience at all.
 You will take the same medications, go to the same doctor appointments, and complete the same egg retrieval that you would if a surrogate was actively awaiting your eggs.
 The difference comes after your part in the process is completed.
+Once the retrieval is completed, the parents may choose to create embryos and freeze them for later use, or freeze the eggs to be fertilized at a later time.

 - Surrogate Black Out Dates- Similar to concerns over the donor’s timeline, a surrogate’s schedule may also play a part in the decision to bank donor eggs.
 If the intended parents are already matched with their surrogate before selecting an egg donor, there is a chance that the surrogate has “blackout dates.”
 This means that, during their matching phase, she provided them with certain dates that she’d be unable to complete an embryo transfer, usually due to travel.
 While we can usually work around this to prepare for a cycle with the egg donor, sometimes it is easier to just complete a banking cycle for use after the surrogate’s blackout dates.